Payout Gini: Is Numerai Becoming Winner-Take-All?

 For each round, take all models with nonzero payouts (positive or negative), compute the Gini coefficient of absolute payouts, and plot it over time.

 The payout Gini started near 0.85 around round 200, climbed steadily through round 600, and has sat in a tight 0.95--0.97 band ever since.
-That is high, comparable to global wealth inequality, but the trajectory matters more than the level.
-The Gini stopped rising around round 600 and has been flat for over 600 rounds.
+That is extremely high: a small number of models account for most absolute payout movement.
+The trajectory matters too, though.
+The Gini stopped rising around round 600 and has been roughly flat for over 600 rounds.

 The initial climb from 0.85 to 0.95 coincides with a surge in participation and stake concentration.
 More models entering at small stakes mechanically pushes the Gini upward even if the payout formula is neutral.
 The plateau suggests an equilibrium: stake distribution stabilized, and payout distribution followed.